hatkiet/Project_4/README.md

 6. PCA for sub clusters

-## Tableau:
+## (iii) Tableau or HTML Dropdown Menu:
 1. Visualizations of machine learning outcomes
-2. Presentation stories in Tableau
+2. Presentation stories in Tableau/HTML